semijacks/semijacks/README.md

 ### Hi there, I'm Semilore - aka [Semijacks]][website] 👋

-## I'm a Fullstack Web and Mobile Developer, and general tech enthusiast!!
+## I'm a fullstack web and mobile developer and general tech enthusiast!!

 - 🔭 Currently building a fun Admin dashboard using ReactJS
 - 🌱 I’m currently leveling up my skills as much as possible 🤣